Edmond-Mo/device_update_daemon/devupd_design.md

 ```

 The UpdateFirmware method returns immediately (to avoid long-blocking D-Bus
-method calls) and launches a background task to run VerifyCmd && UpdateCmd.
+method calls) and launches a background task to run VerifyCmd && FwUpdateCmd.
-VerifyCmd will check the integrity of the firmware payload and UpdateCmd will
+VerifyCmd will check the integrity of the firmware payload and FwUpdateCmd will
 actually perform the update.
 GetFirmwareUpdateStatus can be polled in the
-meantime and will return Done only after both VerifyCmd and UpdateCmd have
+meantime and will return Done only after both VerifyCmd and FwUpdateCmd have
 finished successfully.

 ```mermaid